Building Science

 Radiant Floor Heating

 Hydronic fluid heats space from the floor-up with even temperatures during the main heating season.
-This requires 48 hours to switch from floor heat to cooling in the spring, and in the fall months overheating is common issue.
+This system requires 48 hours to switch from floor heat to cooling in the spring, and in the fall months with overheating in the afternoons a common issue.

 infrared images of ceiling panels | Comfort Choice Homes